Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 If the air compressor won’t build air pressure due to a faulty unloader valve, install a replacement valve from another brand.
 However, it’s crucial to ensure that your replacement valve aligns with the connection of your compressor’s pressure switch.

-Air Compressor Won’t Start – Insufficient Oil?
+Air Compressor Is Not Starting – Insufficient Oil?

 Oil-lubricated air compressors need a constant supply of oil to be able to run efficiently.
 When the pump’s oil level is below the manufacturer’s specification, your air compressor might well be in danger.
-You should check the oil level, and inspect under the pump area for any potential leaks.
+You should check the oil level, and inspect the pump area for any potential leaks.

 When your air compressor’s oil viscosity is off, you’ll need to drain and replace the oil immediately.
 Refill the oil tank with lubricants that have the right viscosity.
 If you put the wrong compressor oil in your machine, you could get away with the mistake in the short term but, the oil’s additives will likely cause damage to the compressor pump’s components at a later date.
 It will give a knocking-like sound when the air compressor tries to start but then it won’t run.